Monitor flow & return temperatures of boiler

 with a SONOFF device and Home Assistant.

-I used Sonoff because they are all in one with power supply and a box.
+I used Sonoff because they are all in one with a power supply and a box.

 But before we use them, we should know some important details about them.

-The device will not boot into its regular operating mode if GPIO02 is pulled low at boot and so the GPIO02 is useless.
+The device will not boot into its regular operating mode if GPIO02 is pulled low at boot, and so GPIO02 is useless.

 Below you will find a table of all usable GPIO pins of the Sonoff Basic and a configuration file that exposes all of the basic functions.